pkivolowitz/CSC3510-S-2023/README.md

   * RAID

+  * basic combinatorial logic gates

+* understand how to build a half-adder from basic combinatorial logic gates.

+* understand how to minimize combinatorial logic.

 ## Use of Zoom / Office Hours

 I do not post office hours even though doing so is a requirement of all